 Are you leaving the UK (or have already left)?

-This affects which automatic overseas tests apply and whether the country tie counts.
+This affects whether the country tie counts.
+Your residence history controls the prior-resident day thresholds.

 Automatic exemption